 Here’s another telegram that our Mom received as WWII edged toward its sanguineous conclusion.

 The Adjutant General obviously felt that the Postal Service was too slow to communicate his condolences, so he contracted out this important task to the private sector.
 Even in 1945, there was a perception of snail mail versus more efficient means such as telegraph and courier.
 In 19th and early 20th century Britain, the Royal Mail picked up and delivered from/to homes twice daily, prompting a brisk traffic in brightly coloured postcards that have since become collectors' items.
 One could invite her sister to afternoon tea the same day and the recipient would confirm by post within hours.
 Perhaps the US Postal Service should tear a page from the past.
 More and better service, anyone?
 Or the wrecking ball?
 Which will it be?

 The U.S. Postal Service may no longer be commercially viable but it’s still an arm of government.
-The huge mistake that Americans made was to let a failed businessman, professed racist and sexual predator convince them that government should be run like any other business, even into bankruptcy, and that public property refers to goods that are available for him to steal.
+The huge mistake that Americans made was to let a failed businessman, professed racist and sexual predator convince them that government should be run like any other business, even into bankruptcy, and that public property refers to goods that are available for him and his cronies to steal.